bungle/lua-resty-ada/README.md

 ## Status

-This library is considered production ready.
+This library is considered production ready when 1.0.0 is released (not yet).

 ## Synopsis